Ōtsu incident: Attack

-Tsuda then attempted to flee, but two rickshaw drivers in Nicholas's entourage chased him down and pulled him to the ground.
-Nicholas was left with a 9 cm scar on the right side of his forehead.
-His wound was not life-threatening but caused excruciating headaches for the rest of his life.

 Nicholas was rushed back to Kyoto, where Prince Kitashirakawa Yoshihisa ordered that he be taken into the Kyoto Imperial Palace to rest, and messages were sent to Tokyo.
 Fearful that the incident would be used by Russia as a pretext for war, and knowing that Japan's military was no match for Russia at the time, Prime Minister Matsukata Masayoshi advised Emperor Meiji to go immediately to visit the Tsarevich.
 Meiji boarded a train at Shimbashi Station and traveled through the night to reach Kyoto the following morning.
 The following day, when Nicholas expressed a desire to return to the Russian fleet at Kobe, Meiji ordered Prince Kitashirakawa and Prince Arisugawa Takehito to accompany him.